The capability crisis is already here: a wake-up call for workforce leaders

 • Workforce planning.
 Companies must deeply understand the composition of their work.
 Analyze the tasks that make up their operations.
 This knowledge is crucial for diagnosing where AI creates value.

 • Competitive advantage.
 Companies that don't adopt AI risk falling behind.
 AI-integrating competitors increase production or lower prices.
-Pay scales must adjust to attract and retain critical skills.
+Pay scales must adjust to attract and retain critical capabilities.

 • Workforce DNA.
 Businesses must integrate a diverse mix.
 Fixed employees, flex workers, and AI-assisted digital workers.
-This bridges skill gaps and adapts to changing needs.
+This bridges capability gaps and adapts to changing needs.

-• Reskilling and upskilling employees.
+• Building new capabilities in employees.
 The rapid evolution of job requirements demands a proactive approach.
-Learning and skill development must be engaging and relevant to future demands.
+Learning and capability development must be engaging.
+Relevant to future demands.

 • Corporate social responsibility.
 With AI, companies face the challenge of avoiding biased decision-making.
 Especially in hiring, promotions, and managing change.
 Businesses must actively ensure fairness and integrity.
 This requires Ethical AI.